Allured Business Media: Recent Additions to the Company

 In late 2001, Allured Publishing Corporation saw the opportunity to increase its product penetration in the cosmetic industry and purchased Global Cosmetic Industry (GCI) from Advanstar.
 The first issue that Allured produced was in February 2002.
 GCI magazine was the first purchase of an existing publication under the third generation of Allured management.
 Today, the GCI brand publishes a magazine that is both in print and digital formats.

 A Cosmetics & Toiletries audit classification job category "estheticians" emerged in the late 1980s.
 After some investigation, it became clear that there was room in esthetics, also known as the professional (salon) skin care industry, for a magazine.
 Allured Publishing Corporation answered this need.
 The premier issue of Skin Inc. magazine was mailed in fall 1988, with Jean as publisher.
 After establishing the brand within the spa and salon industry, Jean left the company in 1994 to pursue other interests, and a member of the magazine's start-up team became publisher.
 The spa division expanded to include Skin Inc. magazine and its ancillaries, including the Face & Body trade shows held in Northern California and Chicago.

 In 2007, Allured pulled the book publishing out of the magazine brands and started the Allured Books Division.
-Today Allured Books offers a full range of specialty science books and reference materials in the fields of Cosmetic Chemistry, Flavor Chemistry, Fragrance Creation and Spa Business & Wellness.
+Today Allured Books offers specialty science books and reference materials in the fields of Cosmetic Chemistry, Flavor Chemistry, Fragrance Creation and Spa Business & Wellness.